-There have been no material changes from the risk factors as previously disclosed on Item 1A to the Company's annual report on Form 10-K for the year ended December 31, 2016.
+There have been no material changes from the risk factors as previously disclosed in Item 1A to the Company's Annual Report on Form 10-K for the year ended December 31, 2016.

 ITEM 2.
 UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS